couchbase/couchbase-ruby-client/README.markdown

     $ sudo yum update && sudo yum install libcouchbase-devel

-We have preview repositories for RPMs too, use them if you need to try fresh version of couchbase gem:
+We have preview repositories for RPMs too, use them if you want to try the latest version of libcouchbase:

     [couchbase]
     name = Couchbase package repository